tca85/ABAP/README.md

 # ABAP
 SAP ABAP development

+ABAP/4 is SAP ECC (ERP) programming language which I work since 2008.

-There are some ABAP developments that I made last months and could be usefull for someone else
+In this repository are some interesting developments that I made last months